esysss/Feature_selection/README.md

 # feature_selection
-A project to investigate different feature selection methods
+A project to investigate different feature selection methods.
+One of the most common problems in healthcare datasets is the high ratio of features to samples.
+In this project, we investigate this problem and all feature selection methods to find the best possible model.
+In addition to feature selection methods, we also took advantage of some feature extraction methods too.
+The final results will be added as a result folder in this repo.